 Evan Ratliff is an award-winning investigative journalist, two-time National Magazine Award finalist, and the author of The Mastermind: A True Story of Murder, Empire, and a New Kind of Crime Lord(Random House: 2019), about the 21st century’s most ambitious cartel and the programming genius behind it.
-The Mastermind was a New York Times 2019 Notable Book, and has been called “a triumph” (The New York Times), “a masterwork of investigative journalism” (The Daily Mail), “a true crime classic” (Publisher’s Weekly), and “a tour de force of shoe-leather reporting—undertaken, amid threats and menacing, at considerable personal risk” (TheLos Angeles Times).
+A New York Times 2019 Notable Book, The Mastermind has been translated into six languages.
+It has been called “a triumph” (The New York Times), “a masterwork of investigative journalism” (The Daily Mail), “a true crime classic” (Publisher’s Weekly), and “a tour de force of shoe-leather reporting—undertaken, amid threats and menacing, at considerable personal risk” (TheLos Angeles Times).
 Evan’s longform writing also appears in Wired, The New Yorker,Bloomberg Businessweek,Outside,Business Insider,National Geographic, and other publications.
 He was the cofounder and editor in chief of Atavist and The Atavist Magazine, which under his editorship was nominated for two Emmy Awards and nine National Magazine Awards.
 (Atavist was acquired by Automattic/Wordpress in 2018.)
 On the side, he cohosts the acclaimed Longform Podcast, a best-of-the-year selection by The Atlantic, New York, Time, and other publications.
 He was also the co-founder of Pop-Up Magazine, the live magazine that The New York Times has called “a sensation.”

 Evan is a longtime journalist, sometime entrepreneur, and the author of The Mastermind: Drugs, Empire, Murder, Betrayal(Random House: 2019).
 Over the past two decades, he has reported from around the world on transnational crime, cybercrime, science and technology, the environment, terrorism, corruption, and politics.